music-encoding/guidelines/_guidelines-v3/02-header/04-headerRevisionDescription.md

 For example:

-{% include plainExample.html example="examples/header/header-sample075.xml" valid="true" version=page.version %}
+{% include mei example="header/header-sample075.xml" valid="true" %}
 A slightly shorter form for recording changes is also available when a the date of the change can be described by a single date in a standard ISO form and when the name of the